 Retinitis pigmentosa can run in families.
-The disorder can be caused by a number of genetic defects.
+The disorder can be caused by several genetic defects.

 The cells controlling night vision (rods) are most likely to be affected.
 However, in some cases, retinal cone cells are damaged the most.
 The main sign of the disease is the presence of dark deposits in the retina.

 The main risk factor is a family history of retinitis pigmentosa.
-It is an uncommon condition affecting about 1 in 4,000 people in the United States.
+It is a rare condition affecting about 1 in 4,000 people in the United States.

-Symptoms often first appear in childhood, but severe vision problems do not usually develop until early adulthood.
+Symptoms often first appear in childhood.
+However, severe vision problems do not often develop before early adulthood.